-In my opinion, it was something that was simply being sold to overly panicked parents who wanted a quick fix for an easy night.
-It was something that I felt took a little bit of the parenting away.
-Rather than actually comforting your baby, you can just use this.
-And also, I have a Spotify account, ergo I have plenty of white noise albums for babies.
-Why spend £40 on something that I already have on my phone.
+In my opinion, MyHummy products were something that was simply being sold to overly panicked parents who wanted a quick fix for an easy nights sleep.
+It was something that I felt took a little bit of the parenting away if I’m honest.
+Rather than actually comforting your baby, you could just use this.
+Also, I have a Spotify account, so I have plenty of white noise albums for babies.
+Why spend £40 on something that I already have on my phone?

 But, just like Jerry Orbach says in Dirty Dancing, “when I’m wrong, I say I’m wrong.”
-And thus far, it’s actually working!
+And it’s actually working!

 Before purchasing this, however, I would recommend that you play some white noise to see if you don’t mind falling asleep to it.
 Obviously if your baby is in a different room to you it’ll make no difference.
-But we co-sleep, and luckily we both don’t mind the noise, in fact, this actually helps me sleep too.
-Even if you don’t have a baby I’d actually recommend this!
-It even comes with a variety of different noises for you to pick from.
-At the moment, I’m really into the ocean waves sound.
-After a few minutes, without even realising, I find myself matching my breath with the sounds of the waves and I’m out like a light.
+But we still co-sleep with Isabelle, and luckily we both don’t mind the noise, in fact, this actually helps me sleep too.
+Even if you don’t have a baby I’d actually recommend a MyHummy!

 Features of the MyHummy Sleepy Head